 Our most important job is to foster the development of each child in a way that complements the child’s own unique learning style and encourages a love of learning that will last a lifetime.
 The Biblical values and developmental objectives that students learn at Sandy Springs UMC Preschool will give them the basis they need for a lifetime of success.

 In 2015, we added STEAM to our Curriculum.
 Once a week, a teacher visits each class to introduce, in an age-appropriate manner, the concepts of Science, Technology, Engineering, Art & Math.
-Children have made their own snow (chemical reactions), investigated magnets, explored nature, created elephant toothpaste (polymers), talked about symmetry– and had a ball!!
+Children have made their own snow and elephant toothpaste (chemical reactions), investigated magnets, explored nature, created “slime” (a polymer), talked about symmetry– and had a ball!!
 This addition has been overwhelmingly positively received by both students and parents alike!

 Adaptive Learning Center